 Your business activity, your occupation, your profession, your expertise.
 It’s what your clients pay you for: the specialist advice or service you provide.

-That’s great of course, but what if a client alleges you’ve made a mistake and it’s cost them money?
-Or simply that you’ve not done what they paid you to do?
+That’s great of course, but what if a client says you’ve made a mistake and it’s cost them money?
+Or that you’ve not done what they paid you to do?

-If you need to defend yourself against aggrieved clients’ allegations of wrongdoing (with or without foundation), professional indemnity insurance pays for your defence and any compensation or rectification costs you’re liable for.
+If you need to defend yourself against clients’ allegations of wrongdoing (with or without foundation), professional indemnity insurance steps in.
+It pays for your defence and any compensation or rectification costs you’re liable for.

-Depending on what you do, levels of cover usually range from around £100,000 to £5m, but can be higher depending on your individual client’s demands and the nature of the work you’re undertaking.
+Depending on what you do, levels of cover usually range from around £100,000 to £5m, but can be higher depending on your client’s demands and the nature of the work.

 Professional indemnity insurance (sometimes called professional liability insurance) is a complicated beast.
-If you’re not clear on exactly what you need, we recommend talking it through with your broker.
+If it’s not clear exactly what you need, we recommend talking it through with your broker.